alunazzi/roll-the-dice/README.md

-# roll-the-dice
+# ROLL THE DICE
-Roll the dice.
+Roll 'em.

 **LIVE DEMO:**
     https://alunazzi.github.io/roll-the-dice/index.html

 **DESCRIPTION:**
     Tabletop games cravings?
 Lost you dice?
 I got you covered.
     A simple website allowing users all around the globe to roll some dice.

 **WEBSITE STRUCTURE:**
     The structure of the wesbsite is very simple: